 2- Private placements, where placement is made by a relative without child welfare involvement, represent the largest number of kinship care arrangements.
 Private kinship placements include guardianship or other custody granted through the courts (independent of child welfare involvement), temporary guardianship and physical custody only*.

 3- Increasingly there is a category of kinship caregiver known as “voluntary”.
 This describes caregivers who were asked to take legal custody by the child welfare agency to prevent the child from entering the foster care system.
-Some consider this “diversion” or foster care prevention.
+Some consider this “diversion”, "hidden foster care" or foster care prevention.
 The resources available to voluntary kinship families are the same as those available to private families*.

 *The category of private and voluntary kinship care is also called "informal" kinship care.

 Q: How Many Children in Nevada are in Kinship Care?